MBM Motorsports: Car No. 13 history

-In the team's debut, Long and White fielded the No. 13 car for Matt Carter; Carter finished 37th after retiring from the race for brake problems.
+In the team's debut, Long and White fielded the No. 13 car for Matt Carter.
+Carter finished 37th after retiring from the race for brake problems.
 Later in the year, MBM fielded rides in six races for White, Long and Mike Wallace, failing to qualify for four and not finishing any races.

-In 2015, the car was run with various drivers, some drivers used their old 2012 Toyota Camrys, due to the costs of updating their cars.
-Brad Teague made his final NASCAR start at the Food City 300, finishing 26th, although he used his old 2012 Toyota Camry.
+In 2015, the car was run with various drivers, with some drivers using their old 2012 Toyota Camrys due to the costs of updating their cars.
+Brad Teague made his final NASCAR start at the Food City 300, finishing 26th, using his old 2012 Toyota Camry.
 The team was noted for being the final in the Nationwide Series to use that body style.

 The team returned in 2016, once again running with various drivers.
 Mark Thompson returned to the No. 13 at the Subway Firecracker 250, leading his first Xfinity Series lap during the race.
 It was announced on MBM's Facebook page in August that Timmy Hill had signed to drive with the team for the remainder of the 2016 season.

 With the No. 66 taking over as the team's second full-time entry, the part-time entry was renumbered as No. 13.
 Team owner Carl Long drove some races in the car in 2018.

 In 2019, Max Tullman, Joe Nemechek and Tommy Joe Martins joined the team.
-The team's best finish was at Daytona with Tullman finishing 28th and the same finish with Long at Dover.
+The team's best finish was first achieved at Daytona with Tullman finishing 28th, with Long finishing in the same position at Dover.

 In 2020, Chad Finchum drove most of the schedule in the 13.
-The team was more consistent, with their best finish being an 11th place finish at Talladega.
+The team was more consistent, with their best finish being an 11th-place finish at Talladega.

 In 2021, David Starr was announced to run almost the full schedule in the 13, but moved over to the 61 after Las Vegas.
 Loris Hezemans and Matt Jaskol both made their series debut that year.
-Starr was scheduled to return to the 13 at Mid-Ohio Sports Car Course, but replaced Stephen Leicht in the 61 since he failed to qualify in the 13 as there was no qualifying and Starr failed to qualify the last week at Charlotte Motor Speedway.
+Starr was scheduled to return to the 13 at Mid-Ohio Sports Car Course, but replaced Stephen Leicht in the 61 since he failed to qualify in the 13 as there was no qualifying and Starr failed to qualify the previous week at Charlotte Motor Speedway.